fission/fission/Documentation/wip/environments-v2.md

 ### Discussion

-Early feedback shows that almost evey user ends up rebuilding images to add some dependecies.
-Some sort of automated dependecy resolution would be very nice to have and improve the development workflow.
+Early feedback shows that almost evey user ends up rebuilding images to add some dependencies.
+Some sort of automated dependency resolution would be very nice to have and improve the development workflow.
 In other words, just attach a package.json(nodejs) or requirements.txt(python) with a function, and fission will do the rest.
-There's also the possiblity of supporting buildpacks (simple zipfiles), a la AWS Lambda.
+There's also the possibility of supporting buildpacks (simple zipfiles), a la AWS Lambda.

 Though we can support compiled languages by doing the compilation